revsys/django-test-plus/README.md

 ### assertNumQueriesLessThan(number) - context

 Django provides [assertNumQueries](https://docs.djangoproject.com/en/1.8/topics/testing/tools/#django.test.TransactionTestCase.assertNumQueries) which is great when your code generates generates a specific number of queries.
 However, if due to the nature of your data this number can vary you often don't attempt to ensure the code doesn't start producing a ton more queries than you expect.

+**NOTE:** This isn't possible in versions of Django prior to 1.6, so the context will run your code and assertions and issue a warning that it cannot check the number of queries generated.

 ### assertGoodView(url_name, **args, ***kwargs)